Categories

 Mechanism of action

-Technical advantages
+Technological advantages

 • Compatible with multiplex detection (multi-color fluorescent labeling)

-• Simple probe design and cost-effective
+• Simple probe design and high cost-effectiveness

 • Applies to<150 bp短片段扩增(如SNP分型)